iSatrix/WGU-C868-Capstone/README.md

 The "doc2.pdf" is a document containing several things: design plan, uml diagrams, testing plan, user guide, and more The "src" folder contains my application's source code.

-For my capstone application I upgraded a previours project of mine called the Appointment Scheduler.
+For my capstone application I upgraded a previous project of mine called the Appointment Scheduler.
 I added a search functionality to my customer and appointment tables.
 These changes are explained in doc1 and doc2.